2003-05 Celica GTS (North America) Manual or Automatic

 Introducing Monkeywrench Racing’s 2ZZ supercharger kit; a bolt-on solution that adds tons of fun out of the box.
 This kit is the perfect compliment to the high revving 2ZZ, adding instant throttle response, addicting torque over the entire power band, and plenty of top end power.
 This kit can be installed with the engine in the vehicle; typical install time is 6-8 hours of labor and only common hand tools are required.
 If equipped with air conditioning, that system bust be evacuated, a hose disconnected and reconnected for belt installation, then the system must be recharged.
 The kit is non-intercooled, so you won’t need to worry about coolant lines or tube routing in the cramped Celica engine bay and install is greatly simplified.
 Install is also much simpler than for a turbo system.

 Featuring a state of the art ultra-efficient Magnuson TVS900 Supercharger designed to MWR’s specifications, this kit makes 6-7 PSI of boost on the default 71mm TVS pulley (included); perfect for use on premium 91+ octane gasoline.
 We also offer an upgrade 65mm TVS PULLEY which increases boost to 8-10psi, perfect for 93 octane and providing an additional 20-25hp bump compared with the 71mm pulley.
 The same belt works for either SC pulley.
+Kit includes correct belt for vehicles equipped with standard pulleys and air conditioning.
+If you have removed air conditioning or have installed underdrive accessory pulleys or your belt drive system is irregular in some way please see our BELT SELECTION GUIDE and add the belt you need to your order.

 Please note that TVS superchargers spin faster than the older tech MP62 superchargers so pulley sizes are smaller for the same boost level.